mjgpy3/MineCart/README.md

  - Finds and views lyrics by artist and song name
  - Ability to save lyrics as a txt file
  - Can use a remedial CLI interface or a spiffy GUI
+ - Multiple sources can be selected using the GUI

 Installation:
  - _linux_ - Should work on most modern Linux distros without installing new software.
 If not,